10 Things Insurance Companies Don’t Want You to Know

 Typical auto accident claims include pain and suffering, loss of capacity for the enjoyment of life, the past and future medical expenses, past lost wages, and future diminished earning capacity.

 Insurance companies are always seeking new ways to avoid paying the full value of automobile claims.
 Their goal is to keep their costs low by paying you as little as possible for your claim.
-The Orlando car accident lawyers at The Trial Professionals P.A. can help you receive every cent you deserve for your claim.
+The Orlando car accident lawyers at Trial Pro can help you receive every cent you deserve for your claim.

 Our office has identified 10 of the most common tricks these companies use to avoid paying you the just compensation owed in your auto accident claim:

-The insurance company’s initial settlement offers are never in your
+- The insurance company’s initial settlement offers are never in your best interest.

 Your insurance carrier’s early offers may seem generous.
 In their initial offer, the insurance company will often to pay for your medical bills and lost wages.
 Unfortunately, these costs represent only a small portion of the total value of your claim.
 Your lawyer can generally get you all the benefits in their offer in addition to compensation for future lost earnings, pain and suffering, and other damages.